 Vehicle Service Contract (VSC): An agreement that covers the parts and labor costs associated with the repair of a mechanical failure after expiration of the original equipment manufacturer warranty.

 We, Us, Our: The obligor of the contract as stated on the Registration Page attached to the contract, AMT Warranty Corp.

 You, Your: The contract Holder shown on the Registration Page or the person to whom the Contract was properly transferred.

 Plans referenced in this offer are not contracts of insurance; they are vehicle service contracts (except in AK, CA, and NJ, where the plans are sold as mechanical breakdown insurance; which is not the same as bodily injury/property damage liability automobile insurance that may be required by your state).
 Information provided in this offer is for illustration/summary purposes only.
 Terms and conditions apply; be sure to read the Schedule of Coverages, Provisions, and Exclusions sections of the vehicle service contract so you fully understand what coverage you and your vehicle are eligible for.
-If you have any questions regarding the terms and conditions of the plan, please contact the Administrator toll-free at 877.265.6708 or by writing to P.O.
+If you have any questions regarding the terms and conditions of the plan, please contact the Administrator by writing to P.O.
 Box 927, Bedford, TX 76095.